mrckurz/docker-workshop-flask-compose/README.md

 # 🚀 Flask + MySQL Integration with Docker Compose

 This project demonstrates a Flask web application that connects to a MySQL 8 database using Docker Compose.
-It includes everything you need to start working with multi-container applications.
+It's a great starting point for learning multi-container development workflows.

 ---